14 Top-Rated Things to Do in Seattle in Winter

 Author Brad Lane lives an easy commute from Seattle in Portland, Oregon.
 On his last trip to Seattle, he spent extra time exploring the best museums and cozying up in coffee shops.

-While Seattle does live up to its gray and rainy reputation come winter, the season provides a lovely time to visit the city.
-A different type of creative and cultural energy swirls through Seattle this time of year.
-It's cozy places, like local coffee shops, that supply this seasonal energy.
-Other indoor attractions, like museums and live music venues, also keep the pulse of Seattle buzzing throughout the winter.
+While Seattle does live up to its gray and rainy reputation come winter, the season offers a different type of creative and cultural energy.
+It's cozy places, like local coffee shops, that supply this vibe.
+Other things to do indoors, like visiting museums and live music venues, also keep the pulse of Seattle buzzing throughout the winter.

-Another big appeal of Seattle in winter is fewer crowds congesting the streets.
+Another big appeal of Seattle in winter is fewer crowds.
 Popular summer attractions like the Space Needle and Seattle Waterfront have extra elbow room in the winter.
-With fewer crowds to contend with, hotels and other places to stay in Seattle also have more winter availability.
+With less visitors, hotels and other places to stay in Seattle also have more winter availability.

 To explore a new season in a favorite city, check out our list of top things to do in Seattle in winter.

 1. Spend the Day at the Seattle Waterfront